-Facilities in this program area are inspected for general sanitation and safety, and include Children’s Camps, Hotels & Motels, Campgrounds, Swimming Pools, Bathing Beaches, Mobile Home Parks, Tattoo/Body Piercing Shops, and Tanning Bed Salons.
-Facilities are inspected annually with the exception of Tanning Bed Salons, which are inspected once every two years.
-Owners, Operators and Users can click on the forms above for more information.
+Facilities in this program area are inspected for general sanitation and safety, and include Children’s Camps, Hotels & Motels (Temporary Residences), Campgrounds, Swimming Pools, Bathing Beaches, Mobile Home Parks, Tattoo/Body Piercing Shops, Tanning Beds/Booths, and Agricultural Fairgrounds.
+Facilities are inspected annually with the exception of Tanning Beds/Booths, which are inspected once every two years.
+Owners, Operators, and Users can click on the forms below for more information.

-Food service establishments are inspected to ensure compliance with regulations aimed at reducing the possibility of food-borne illnesses, and include state and local institutions, restaurants, seasonal, temporary and mobile food service facilities, OFA facilities/feeding sites, school cafeterias, school sponsored summer feeding sites.
+Food service establishments are inspected to ensure compliance with New York State regulations aimed at reducing the possibility of food-borne illnesses, and include colleges/universities, restaurants, seasonal food operations, temporary and mobile food service facilities, Office for the Aging facilities/feeding sites, elementary/middle/high school cafeterias, and school sponsored summer feeding sites.

 *All temporary food service operations that do not secure a permit to operate at least 10 days prior to the start of the event will be charged an additional $25.00 late fee.

 *If a permit is issued on-site due to not properly submitting paperwork at least 10 days prior to the start of the event, a $25.00 late fee will be charged.